-Prerequisite: Eligibility for ENG 1A CSU, UC, Associate Degree Applicable high levels of interest and proficiency in public speaking to study both public communication and the teaching of public communication skills.
+Prerequisite: Eligibility for ENG 1A CSU, UC, Associate Degree Applicable speaking to study both public communication and the teaching of public communication skills.
 This will be primarily accomplished by students serving as facilitators for a public speaking class.
-There is intensive work in the critiquing of speeches, group interaction, and preparation of classroom speaking assignments.
+There is intensive work in the critiquing of speeches, group interaction, and preparation of classroom speaking assignments